Advice for farms and agriculture businesses in Level 4

 If you are able to shear or crutch your own sheep, this is preferable.
 Shearing is considered an essential service only where it is necessary for animal welfare and it cannot be deferred, or if it's undertaken to enable hygienic processing of the sheep.
 This means you can only provide shearing or crutching services if it is likely the sheep would suffer pain or distress otherwise, and when they are due to go for slaughter.

 If you need to use a shearing contractor, they must operate in a way that minimises the risk of COVID-19 transmission, i.e.:

 - minimise, or eliminate if possible, physical interactions among staff and with and between customers

-- ensure appropriate health, hygiene and safety measures are in place.
+- ensure appropriate health, hygiene and safety measures are in place, including a wearing mask.

 Moving stock around your own property is fine, as long as you make sure to take necessary precautions to ensure your health and safety.

 Transporting or droving stock between my main farm and my run-off, or transporting my own stock